Learn more about our impactLearn more about our impact

 WWF works to sustain the natural world for the benefit of people and wildlife, collaborating with partners from local to global levels in nearly 100 countries.

-Standing over five feet with a wingspan of around eight feet, the sarus crane is the world’s tallest flying bird and is listed as “vulnerable” on IUCN’s Red List.
+Standing over five feet tall with a wingspan of around eight feet, the sarus crane is the world’s tallest flying bird and is listed as “vulnerable” on IUCN’s Red List.
 This non-migratory bird is native to parts of South Asia, where it faces numerous threats including habitat loss and climate change.
-Nepal’s second largest population of sarus crane is found in the Lumbini World Heritage site, an important pilgrimage destination owing to its history as the birthplace of the Buddha.
+Nepal’s second-largest population of sarus crane is found in the Lumbini World Heritage site, an important pilgrimage destination owing to its history as the birthplace of the Buddha.
 Though the site’s crane sanctuary offers some protection, the area has, in recent years, experienced prolonged dry spells which have caused wetlands and water sources to shrink.

 Experts anticipate these changes in rainfall patterns in lowland Nepal to cause significant fluctuations in the breeding success of sarus cranes—particularly if the frequency and intensity of dry seasons increase.
 Moreover, erratic and extreme rainfall events, which are becoming more frequent with climate change, destroy the breeding grounds and nests of the sarus crane.